oehrlis/oci-sec-ws/lab/ex00/1x00-Exercise.md

 sed -i "s|?\(/network/admin\)|$(pwd)|" sqlnet.ora
 ```

-Verify the file, your path should be inserted, as example:
+Verify the file using `cat sqlnet.ora`, your path should be inserted, as example:

 ```bash
 $ cat sqlnet.ora